Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 Once it's published, we'll add a link to it here.
 We'll link the experimental data, too.)

-> Bach, Jakob.
-"Leveraging Constraints for User-Centric Feature Selection"
+> Bach, Jakob (2025): "Leveraging Constraints for User-Centric Feature Selection"

-is a dissertation in progress.
+is a dissertation at the [Department of Informatics](https://www.informatik.kit.edu/english/index.php) of the [Karlsruhe Institute of Technology](https://www.kit.edu/english/).
-Once it is published, we will link it here as well.
+You can find the dissertation [here](https://doi.org/10.5445/IR/1000178649).
 You can find the corresponding complete experimental data (inputs as well as results) on [*RADAR4KIT*](https://doi.org/10.35097/4kjyeg0z2bxmr6eh).
 Use the tags `run-2024-05-13-dissertation` and `evaluation-2024-11-02-dissertation` for reproducing the experiments.